 The Supreme Court Mapping Project is an original software-driven initiative currently in Beta development.
 The project, under the direction of University of Baltimore School of Law Assistant Professor Colin Starger, seeks to use information design and software technology to enhance teaching, learning, and scholarship focused on Supreme Court precedent.
-Click here for a general-interest article about the project.

-The SCOTUS Mapping Project has two distinct components:
+The SCOTUS Mapping Project has two components:

 For his work on the SCOTUS Mapping Project, Professor Starger was listed in 2014's "Fastcase 50", which honors "the law's smartest, most courageous innovators, techies, visionaries & leaders."
 The Project has also been recognized as a "Faculty Highlight" on the AALS's new website.